-тмр For You'll need to If you plan to Content Purpose Short-term activity (lasting up to 4 weeks) Apply for a permit, and submit a Traffic Management Plan (TMP) See 15.9.1 Undertake a short-term component from a CTIA (such as installing a hoarding) or a one-off activity not related to a larger building project (such as operating machinery on the footpath) For full details of what to include in your TMP, see 15.9.1 (p.104) The TMP should set out your proposal for the safe and efficient closure and occupation of space in the road (ranging from an area of the footpath to entire roadway lanes) to facilitate work.
-High-impact non-building activity (short or long-term) As above Note: Typically this category relates to utilities conducting works in public space with a high impact on traffic (such as works causing significant disruption to property access, or requiring long-term closure of parts of the road) As above, including a reasoned works management plan.
-As above, including consideration of the metropolitan, municipal and local transport, access and road use impacts of your activity. СТІА For You'll need to lf you plan to Content Purpose Long-term building works Submit a Construction Undertake a staged project on private property For full details of what to include in your CTIA, see Minimise the traffic impact of long-term building requiring changed traffic conditions in public space apartment complex)
+TMP For You'll need to If you plan to Content Purpose Short-term activity (lasting up to 4 weeks) Apply for a permit, and submit a Traffic Management Plan (TMP) See 15.9.1 Undertake a short-term component from a CTIA (such as installing a hoarding) or a one-off activity not related to a larger building project (such as operating machinery on the footpath) For full details of what to include in your TMP, see 15.9.1 (p.95) The TMP should set out your proposal for the safe and efficient closure and occupation of space in the road (ranging from an area of the footpath to entire roadway lanes) to facilitate work.
+High-impact non-building activity (short or long-term) As above Typically this category relates to utilities conducting works in public space with a high impact on traffic (such as works causing significant disruption to property access, or requiring long-term closure of parts of the road) As above, including a reasoned works management plan.
+As above, including consideration of the metropolitan, municipal and local transport, access and road use impacts of your activity.
+CTIA For You'll need to If you plan to Content Purpose Long-term building works (lasting 4 weeks or more) Submit a Construction Traffic Impact Assessment (CTIA) for approval See 15.10.1 Staged project on private property requiring changed traffic conditions in public space (such as building a high rise apartment complex) For full details of what to include in your CTIA, see Table 15.7 - Construction Traffic Impact Assessment (CTIA) format guide (p.97) Minimise the traffic impact of long-term building works, by: - analysing the existing metropolitan, municipal and local transport, access and road uses that could be impacted - setting out a reasoned proposal for any long-term road use changes to facilitate the project, and short-term activities in public space.